jencampbell/jencampbell.github.io/_pages/publications.md

 ## Articles

+- Andrew Petersen, Michelle Craig, Anya Tafliovich, and Jennifer Campbell.
+Revisiting why students drop CS1.
+2016.
+In Proceedings of the 16th Koli Calling International Conference on Computing Education Research (Koli Calling '16).
+71-80.
 - Jennifer Campbell, Diane Horton and Michelle Craig.
-“Factors for Success in Online CS1".
+"Factors for Success in Online CS1".
+2016.
 In Proceedings of the 2016 conference on Innovation & Technology in Computer Science Education (ITiCSE’16).
 320-325. **Runner Up for Best Paper at ITiCSE 2016.**
 - Diane Horton, Jennifer Campbell, and Michelle Craig.
 2016.
 Online CS1: Who Enrols, Why, and How Do They Do?.
 In Proceedings of the 47th ACM Technical Symposium on Computing Science Education (SIGCSE '16).
 323-328.
 - Anya Tafliovich, Andrew Petersen, and Jennifer Campbell.
 2016.
 Evaluating Student Teams: Do Educators Know What Students Think?.
 In Proceedings of the 47th ACM Technical Symposium on Computing Science Education (SIGCSE '16).
 181-186.
 - Jennifer Campbell and Anya Tafliovich.
 2015.
 An Experience Report: Using Mobile Development To Teach Software Design.
 In Proceedings of the 46th ACM technical symposium on Computer science education (SIGCSE 2015).
 506-511.